Ian-Kane1/image-gallery/README.md

 ## Overview

-This application creates, displays, updates, and deletes image gallery data gathered from a MySQL database, while providing a registration and login system.
+This application uploads and displays images, while providing a registration and login system, gathered from a MySQL database.